ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 If that URL was used in a Content-Security-Policy, then it's necessary to remove the query string, but as more of the string is removed, the more resources can be included ("https:" basically allows resources from anywhere).
 With the HTML example, moving from the tag content to the attribute can be a problem (technically the HTML Templating Engine should be fine, but unfortunately libraries like Twig are not currently context aware, so you need to change from the default 'html' encoding to explicitly using 'html_attr' encoding).

-Or in other words; trying to determine if the //trusted// flag should be passed through functions like //substr()// is difficult.
+Or in other words; trying to determine if the "noble" flag should be passed through functions like //substr()// is difficult.
 Having a security feature be difficult to reason about, gives a much higher chance of mistakes.

 Krzysztof Kotowicz has confirmed that, at Google, with "go-safe-html", splitting is explicitly not supported because it "can cause issues"; for example, "arbitrary split position of a HTML string can change the context".